The lairs command-line interface

 lairs datasets alice.example --language en --min-expressions 100

-The actor (handle or DID) is positional. --source chooses the discovery source (auto, pds, or appview, default auto), --appview sets the appview base URL, and --endpoint overrides the PDS base URL.
+The actor (handle or DID) is positional. --source-type chooses the discovery mechanism (auto, pds, or appview, default auto), --appview sets the appview base URL, and --endpoint overrides the PDS base URL.
 The shared facet flags filter the rows: --language, --domain, --license, --min-expressions, --max-expressions, --text (a case-insensitive substring over name and description), and --has-adjudication / --no-has-adjudication. --limit caps the number of rows and --json prints JSON instead of a table.

 toc